Story Book Dining at Artist Point

 What Park is Story Book Dining at Artist Point?

+Story Book Dining at Artist Point is located in Disney’s Wilderness Lodge.
 The Wilderness Lodge is a Deluxe Disney Resort.
 You do not have to be a guest staying at this resort in order to eat at Story Book Dining.

 What Characters Will I See at Story Book Dining?

-You will see Snow White, Dopey, Grumpy, and the Evil Queen at Story Book Dining.
+As mentioned above, you will see Snow White, Dopey, Grumpy, and the Evil Queen at Story Book Dining.

 It is rare to see any of the Seven Dwarfs or the Evil Queen at the Disney Parks, so this truly is a unique experience!
 The seven dwarfs typical only show up at special paid events.
-You may even see Grumpy, Dopey, and Snow White sing the Silly Song together while you are dining at Story Book!

 What is the Menu at Story Book Dining at Artist Point?